RJPearson94/terraform-aws-open-next/modules/legacy/README.md

 # Open Next Terraform - Legacy

+**WARNING:** This module is deprecated and will be removed in v4 of this module

 This module deploys a next.js website using [Open Next](https://github.com/serverless-stack/open-next) to AWS utilising lambda, S3 and CloudFront.

 This module will build the corresponding resources to host the single-zone or multi-zone website; several options exist to deploy the backend.
 The options are: